Multi-Dimensional Opinion Formation: Introduction

 Multi-dimensional models for opinion formation received far less attention in research.
 So far, generalisations of the Hegselmann-Krause model \cite{hegselmannkrause} for multiple opinions have been studied in \cite{fortunato_vector_2005} and \cite{nedic_multidhk}.
 In these papers people interact if their opinions are sufficiently close and in case of an interaction all opinions are updated.
 Similarly, in \cite{pedraza_analytical_2021} \citeauthor{pedraza_analytical_2021} proposed a multi-dimensional model in which people only interact on some of the topics.
 None of these generalisations consider a weighting across opinions as proposed in this paper.
 An extension of DeGroot's model for consensus formation to the multi-dimensional setting was proposed and analysed in \cite{noipitak_dynamics_2021}.
 More general multi-dimensional opinion formation models, which include for example the effects of social networks or account for cognitive dissonance theory (which postulates that people do not have contradictory opinions on different topics), were considered in \cite{ojer_social_2025, rodriguez_collective_2016,schweighofer_agent-based_2020, schweighofer_weighted_2020, noorazar_classical_2020}.
 Solutions to these models exhibit complex dynamics, such as polarisation and ideology alignment.
+We note that a different multi-dimensional opinion formation model was published around the same time as this work, see \cite{doi:10.1137/25M1730818}.
+Here the authors start with the discrete in time version of bounded confidence models and base their interactions on a so-called discordance function.
+This discordance function corresponds the distance function with equal opinion weights considered in this work.
+Due to the time discrete nature of this recent work, the difference in the distance function, as well as the study in a distinct setting (multi-dimensional opinion formation on networks), the two works can be understood as complementary studying different scales and levels of generality of the same underlying phenomena.

 In this paper we propose and investigate a novel model for multi-dimensional opinion formation.
 Our main contributions can be summarised as follows: \begin{enumerate}[nosep] \item Formulation of a multi-dimensional opinion formation model, which accounts for individual rating of importance (of a specific topic). \item Analysis of the respective mean-field model and first insights on the structure of stationary states. \item Confirmation (analytical and computational) that the proposed model leads to complex and more realistic stationary states. \end{enumerate} We start by presenting the underlying microscopic interaction rules and the respective kinetic model in Section \ref{sec:derivation}.
 Then we discuss existence and properties of solutions to the respective mean-field model in Section \ref{sec:analysis}.
 Section \ref{sec:statsol} focuses on the structure of stationary states.
 In Section \ref{sec:numerics} we illustrate the complex dynamics as well as stationary states with computational experiments and we conclude in Section \ref{sec:conclusion}.